Research-Commons/cppnet/README.md

             *   **`parser.h`**: Defines the `Parser` class, which uses the `llhttp` library to parse HTTP requests.
 It manages the parser state and provides access to the parsed `Request` object.
             *   **`utils.h`**: Provides utility functions for URL decoding, query string parsing, header normalization, and string trimming.

 *   **`src/`**: Contains the source code for the components mentioned above.
 Notably includes `src/http/parser/parser.cpp`, `src/http/request.cpp`, `src/http/parser/callbacks.cpp`, and `src/http/parser/utils.cpp` which form the HTTP parsing functionality.
     *   This directory houses the implementations of the core functionalities, particularly focusing on HTTP request parsing.
         *   **`request.cpp`**: Implements the methods of the `Request` class, such as `get_header` and `get_query_param`, which provide convenient access to header and query parameter values.
         *   **`parser/callbacks.cpp`**: Implements the callback functions that are invoked by the `llhttp` parser.
 These functions populate the `Request` object with data parsed from the HTTP request.
         *   **`parser/parser.cpp`**: Implements the `Parser` class, which uses the `llhttp` library to parse HTTP requests.
 It manages the parser state, initializes `llhttp`, feeds data to the parser, and provides access to the parsed `Request` object.
         *   **`parser/utils.cpp`**: Implements the utility functions for URL decoding (`url_decode`), query string parsing (`parse_query_string`), header normalization (`normalize_header_field`), and string trimming (`trim`).

-    *   This directory houses the implementations of the core functionalities, particularly focusing on HTTP request parsing.

 *   **`tests/`**: Contains unit tests for the various components.
 Includes gtests and simple tests of handlers.
     *   This directory ensures the reliability and correctness of the individual components through dedicated unit tests.